 If you have a disability that limits or impairs your ability to walk, you may apply for temporary or permanent disabled parking privileges.

 Do not hang the parking placard from your rearview mirror while you're driving because it will obstruct your view.

-To apply, you and your physician must complete the Disabled Parking Application for Individuals form.
+To apply, you and your physician must complete the Disabled Parking Application for Individuals form, available at dol.wa.gov.